Virtual wellbeing events

-Want to improve your wellbeing and develop healthy habits during lockdown?
+Want to improve your wellbeing and develop healthy habits during these challenging times?
 We know the latest COVID-19 national restrictions are having a negative impact on the mental health and wellbeing of people across our community and we want to help.

-Essex Partnership University NHS Foundation Trust (EPUT) is hosting a series of virtual events to support members of the public and our staff to look after their wellbeing during the next few weeks.
+Essex Partnership University NHS Foundation Trust (EPUT) recently hosted a series of virtual events to support members of the public and our staff to look after their wellbeing.

-The practical events will cover topics like how you can plan your day, getting a good night’s sleep, healthy eating, mindfulness and tackling loneliness and depression.
+The practical events covered topics like how you can plan your day, getting a good night’s sleep, healthy eating, mindfulness and tackling loneliness and depression.

 Support for your mental health